microsoft/nni/docs/en_US/Installation.md

 # Installation of NNI

-Currently we support installation on Linux, Mac and Windows.
+Currently we support installation on Linux, Mac and Windows(local mode).

 ## **Installation on Linux & Mac**